mParticle/docs/src/pages/integrations/adjust/feed/index.md

 Follow [these instructions to configure the postback in Adjust](https://docs.adjust.com/en/special-partners/mparticle/) and entering the token copied above.

-If you'd like to forward customer IDs as part of the attribution data, you will need to setup Partner Parameters.
+If you'd like to forward Customer ID or MPID as part of the attribution data, you will need to configure your mobile application collect the respective ID as a Partner Parameters via the Adjust SDK.
 You can get details on the Adjust configuration for partner parameters in [iOS](https://github.com/adjust/ios_sdk#session-partner-parameters) and [Android](https://github.com/adjust/android_sdk#session-partner-parameters).